awsdocs/amazon-vpc-user-guide/doc_source/amazon-vpc-limits.md

 |  Versions per prefix list  |  1,000  |  \-  |
 |  References to a prefix list per resource type  |  5,000  |  This quota applies per resource type that can reference a prefix list\.
 For example, you can have 5,000 references to a prefix list across all of your security groups plus 5,000 references to a prefix list across all of your subnet route tables\.
 If you share a prefix list with other AWS accounts, the other accounts' references to your prefix list count toward this quota\.  |

+When you reference a prefix list in a resource, the maximum number of entries for the prefix lists counts as the same number of rules or entries for the resource\.
+For example, if you create a prefix list with a maximum of 20 entries and you reference that prefix list in a security group rule, this counts as 20 rules for the security group\.

 ## Network ACLs<a name="vpc-limits-nacls"></a>